 The court sets the following reaffirmation agreements for hearing:

 - An agreement for which the debtor was not represented by an attorney during the course of negotiation if the agreement is not for a consumer debt secured by real property.

 - An agreement for which a presumption of undue hardship has been established that has not been rebutted to the satisfaction of the court if the agreement is not for a consumer debt secured by real property.

 - A Chapter 12 or 13 reaffirmation for debtor attorney fees.
 File using the event Reaffirmation Agreement for Debtor Attorney Fees in a Chapter 12/13 Case.View Details»

 Relief from Stay - Filing Combined Motions for Relief from Stay and Relief from Co-Debtor Stay

 It is permissible to combine a motion for relief from stay and a motion for relief from co-debtor stay.
 To electronically file, choose both “Relief from Stay” and “Relief from Co-Debtor Stay” on the motion pick list as follows: Click Relief from Co-Debtor Stay, press the [Ctrl] key, and while holding it down, click Relief from Stay.View Details»

 Retention of Filed Documents

-Per LBR #5005-1(e), an electronically filed document described in FRBP 1008 or a properly completed, signed, and filed LBF #5005 with respect to the document and a scanned electronic replica of the signed document must be maintained by the filing ECF Participant or the firm representing the party on whose behalf the document was filed in its original paper form until the later of the closing of the case or the fifth anniversary of the filing of the document.
-If LBF #5005 is used, a scanned copy must be filed with the court.View Details»
+Per LBR 5005-1(e), an electronically filed document described in FRBP 1008 or a properly completed, signed, and filed LBF 5005 with respect to the document and a scanned electronic replica of the signed document must be maintained by the filing ECF Participant or the firm representing the party on whose behalf the document was filed in accordance with LBR 9011-4(c)(1) until the later of the closing of the case or the fifth anniversary of the filing of the document, except as otherwise proved for trustees bu the U.S. Department of Justice.View Details»